betaghIEEE/Notes-Training/NotesOnNotes.md

 Time index 3:24
 Of course, to make this happen with the use of the slider is not as simple as that.
 Yet, this is manageable.

+## Current Line Count
+Now, let's continue the work with the second section in the layout, shall we?
+Our goal is to display the actual line number in the list item.
+To do this, first, go to the body and enter the following code.

+## Slider View
+When we add code for the slider and value state, we use the preview to observe this change.
+This new slider has some properties in the settings page.
+Why doesn't the preview show the slider in our accent color?
+We show this in the setting sheet.
+## Setting Sheet
+Notice the code we add to the gear image in Detail View.
+We also add a state variable for isSettingPresented.
+This allows us to use the sheet and on tap gestures like we did for info-circle.
+Now, we can test this code.
+But, how do we connect the value of the slider to the app storage line count?